Skip to content

 Common symptoms of childhood ADHD include:

-• Memory difficulties: Similar to comprehension, children with ADHD often have problems recalling what others say.
-Recall issues occur because remembering something means paying attention to it in the first place.
+• Memory difficulties: Similar to comprehension, children with ADHD often have problems with memory recall.

-• Impulsivity and poor decision-making: Hyperactivity and poor focus often lead teenagers with ADHD to be more impulsive.
-Most teenagers struggle with impulsivity, but teens with ADHD may have an even more difficult time considering how their actions will impact both their short and long term future.
+• Impulsivity and poor decision-making: Most teenagers struggle with impulsivity, but those with ADHD may have an even more difficult time considering how their actions will impact their short and long-term futures.

 Common symptoms of adult ADHD include:

-• Racing thoughts: Hyperactive behaviors can also translate to racing thoughts.
-Adults with ADHD often develop a pattern of thinking quickly, from one thought to another and not focusing on thoughts.
+• Racing thoughts: Hyperactive behaviors can translate to ADHD racing thoughts.
+Adults with ADHD often develop a pattern of rapid thinking, jumping from one thought to another.

 Can You Develop ADHD As an Adult?